Table of Contents

 A specified condition includes specific health issues, including cruciate ligament damage, intervertebral disc disease (IVDD), hip dysplasia, patella luxation, elbow dysplasia, osteochondritis dissecans (OCD), cherry eye, entropion, ectropion, and lumps.

-Elbow Dysplasia is a specified condition that has a 6 month exclusion period.
+Hip Dysplasia is a specified condition that has a 6 month exclusion period.

 If you’re a Petsy customer and are unsure about your exclusion periods and when the symptoms first appeared, you can request a pre-existing condition assessment.
 We’ll reach out to your vet for your pet’s medical history and let you know if your policy can cover it.